 6. Safety – Medellín vs Cali

 Medellín wins here.
-Cali remains on the world’s most dangerous city list with a homicide rate of 54 per 100,000 residents in 2016.
-The homicide rate in Medellín is now less than half of the rate in Cali.
+Cali remains on the world’s most dangerous city list with a homicide rate of 47.3 per 100,000 residents in 2018.
+The homicide rate in Medellín is new almost half of the rate in Cali.

 Over the past few years Medellín has experienced a homicide rate that is lower than is found in St. Louis, Baltimore, Detroit or New Orleans in the U.S. Medellín has dropped off of the list of the 50 most dangerous cities in the world a few years ago based on homicide rates.